perugugoutham/StackFragmentSampleApp/README.md

 # StackFragment UI library

-This library allows you to seamlessly add fragments that can be collapsed and expanded giving a cool deck view.
+This library allows you to seamlessly add fragments that can be collapsed and expanded giving a cool stack view.

 ![](stack_frag_gif.gif)